wallabyjs/ngCliWebpackSample/README.md

-# Wallaby.js

-The repo contains working wallaby.js configuration file.
-Note that you'll also need to [create this file](https://github.com/wallabyjs/ngCliWebpackSample/blob/master/src/wallabyTest.ts) in your project to get it working.

-# NgCliWebpackSample18
+# NgCliWebpackSample21

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.